Commercial Helicopter Training: CPL‑H Program

 Cost Planning & Funding Options

-The total cost of commercial helicopter training depends on your current hours, training frequency, and how efficiently you progress.
+The total cost of commercial helicopter training depends on your starting flight time, training frequency, and how efficiently you progress.
 A clear plan and consistent schedule typically reduce total cost.

 Cost Control Checklist